madmoo-Pi/Mandelmind-/Mandelmind awareness.md

     def rebalance_resources(self):
         """Rebalance resources based on awareness metrics."""
+        # With the strict 50% rule, we need to be more careful about resource allocation
-        if self.awareness_metric > 0.5:
+        if self.awareness_metric > 0.6 and self.resources < 20.0:
-            # If awareness is high, allocate more resources to deeper layers
+            # If awareness is high but resources are low, reset
-            self.total_resources *= 1.05
-            self.resources = self.total_resources
-        elif sum(res for _, _, res, _ in self.layers) < 5.0 and self.resources < 10.0:
-            # Emergency reset if resources are depleted
-            self.resources = self.total_resources * 0.7
+            self.resources = self.total_resources * 0.8

     def run_eternally(self):
         """Main loop for continuous awareness development."""